Get Your First Metrics in ReSim

 Step 2: Clone the example repo

-git clone https://github.com/resim-ai/external-batches-example.git
+git clone https://github.com/resim-ai/resim-sdk-example.git

-cd external-batches-example
+cd resim-sdk-example

 Step 3: Install dependencies